Dominikwigh/python-math/README.md

 * The template used for this project was the Code Institute python template.

 ## Acknowledgements ##
-Big thank you to my mentor Rory Patrick for all the help throught the project.
+Big thank you to my mentor Rory Patrick for all the help throughout the project.